-Subject to clause 24.2, neither party shall assign, transfer, mortgage, charge, subcontract, declare a trust over or deal in any other manner with any or all of its rights and obligations under this agreement (or a Project Specific Supplementary Agreement) without the prior written consent of the other party.
+Subject to clause 24.2, neither party shall assign, transfer, mortgage, charge, subcontract, declare a trust over or deal in any other manner with any or all of its rights and obligations under this agreement (or a Project Specific Supplementary Agreement or any other document referred to in this agreement or a Project Specific Supplementary Agreement) without the prior written consent of the other party.
 For the avoidance of doubt, subcontracting means a contract by which a party (a subcontracting party) engages a third party (a subcontractor) to perform and/or deliver on subcontracting party's behalf to subcontracting party certain deliverables and obligations und this agreement and/or a Project Specific Supplementary Agreement, as the case may be, which subcontracting party embeds in the performance of its obligations vis a vis the other party.
 That being said subcontracting shall not mean the purchasing of relevant material (e.g. office material), office leases and hiring of personnel.

-24.2 Either party may, after having given prior written notice to the other party, assign or subcontract any or all of its rights and obligations under this agreement to an Affiliate.
+Either party may, after having given prior written notice to the other party, assign or subcontract any or all of its rights and obligations under this agreement to an Affiliate.
 The assignor shall procure that such assignee assigns any rights assigned to it in accordance with this clause 24.2 back to the assignor immediately before it ceases to be an Affiliate.